KingDuckZ/vectorwrapper/README.md

 You still need to type some code in order to get started using the vector wrapper class, which is basically your custom implementation of a struct listing informations about the wrapped type.
 That's not a lot of code.

 ## Features ##
+### Build time configuration ###
+* VWR_WITH_IMPLICIT_CONVERSIONS (default: not defined) Enable implicit conversions between wrappers of vectors of different type (see Automated conversions).

 ### Automated conversion ###
-You can assign or construct a `Vec<A>` from a `Vec<B>`, provided they have the same dimensions and the assignemnt operator is able to convert B's scalar type to that of A.
+You can assign or construct a `Vec<A>` from a `Vec<B>`, provided they have the same dimensions and the assignemnt operator is able to convert B's scalar type to that of A. You need to define VWR_WITH_IMPLICIT_CONVERSIONS for this to work.

 ### Access the wrapped type ###
 Through the `data()` method you can always obtain a ref to the wrapped type.